 That was when he discovered WordPress – a world class, open source content management system (CMS) platform – which he used to create WORLITOP™ and the Blogging in ENGLISH course.
 Since then, his ideas about learning have changed forever.
 With a few books and many hundreds of self-taught hours of web development, he launched Blogging in ENGLISH on WORLITOP™ in October of 2010, and began teaching the first group of students using the new platform in April of 2011.
 Initially, it was slow and a bit buggy, but they were able to complete the first semester without any major disasters.

-Better COMMUNICATION in Social Media™
+Better COMMUNICATION in the 21st Century™

 - Change your LIFE & Maybe the WORLD (Waseda University)